thomas-yamada/derivita/README.md

     -Copy this example.
     Notes: See 3.2.11 feedback to see how I made the sign diagram.

+5.3 Slide 6/7 Series definition fill in and dropdown
+    An infinite series (or simply series) is an infinite summation, denoted by
+    \sum_{i=1}^\infty a_i = __
+    where ai is a [sequence] indexed by __.

+If we only add up n of the terms, we get a [partial sum]:
+__ = \sum{i=1}^n ai = __.

+5.3 Slide 14 Properties of Sums
+    Let {a_k} and {b_k} be sequences and let c be a real number.
+Then:
+    (1) … let’s talk about this one.

+Hey Thomas, I'm assigning you these 3 problems:

+6.9 Example 4
+    Same as this example but randomize angle shift as a multiple of π/3.
+Ask for general solutions and solutions in [0,2π).
+Solution should show graph.

+6.9 Example 5
+    Notes: use cos(theta). randomize angle output value.
+Ask for general solutions and solutions in [0,2π).
+Solution should show graph.

+6.9 Example 5
+    Same as above but with cos(theta).
+You may not be able to use the exact same code as I wrote for the current 6.9 problems, but it should be easy to modify for these questions.
+In particular for the Example 5 problems, I think you only need to modify the display equation and the solution steps.

 # DONE (not reported)

+5.3 Slide 5 Fill in the blank and dropdown (not all dropdown)
+    Summation Notation (or sigma notation)
+= \sum_{i=1}^n ai = __.
+i is called the [index].
+In this case 1 is called the [starting index] and n is the [final index].

 # DONE